 The call stack branch reports show timing and partner information for each MPI function.
-For information about how to analyze these reports, see "Interpreting the Call Stack Branch Output" on page 33.
+For information about how to analyze these reports, see "Interpreting the Call Stack Branch Output" on page 35.

 Note: The output in Example 1 and Example 2, which follows, is very wide.
-The rightmost column, or the rightmost two columns, are wrapped and shown below the main body of the output for inclusion in this documentation.
+The rightmost columns are wrapped and shown below the main body of the output for inclusion in this documentation.